-e campus' independent study courses are designed to be the exception and not the rule to fulfill the student's academic objectives.
+lindependent study courses are designed to be the exception and not the rule to fulfill the student's academic objectives.
 Thus, the number of courses that a student may be allowed to take is limited.
-Approval for independent study courses occurs during the continuing student registration process, and it may be acceptable under the following circumstances:
+The availability of independent study courses is limited: